-This article explores the creative possibilities of Mouseover and Loop Effects when applied to text, images, and other widgets.
+This article explores the creative possibilities of Mouseover and Loop Effects when applied to text, images, and other elements.
 These effects add interactivity and visual appeal to your content, offering a combination of subtle animations and dynamic transformations.

 Accessing Effects in the Design Section